Tamsin & Graham

 froyle park, surrey

-The wedding itself was in the local village church which was literally packed to the rafters!
-On the beautiful sunny day, all of the guests then walked down the village hill to Folkington Manor which in its impressive grounds stood the impressive structure of the big top!
-We also created a “Granny Tent’ which was adjacent to the big top filled with cigars, prosecco, and vintage furniture for guests to chill out in.
+The wedding ceremony itself was in the local village church which was literally packed to the rafters!
+On the beautiful sunny day, all of the guests then walked down the village hill through private woodland to Folkington Manor.
+In its impressive grounds stood the gorgeous structure of the bespoke clear span marquee.

 From the first moment I met Ne-et & Rob I knew planning their wedding at Pennyhill Park was going to be a lot of fun!
 These two have such an infectious enthusiasm for life and are just a delight to be around.
 When couples are so clearly head over heels in love and want a day filled with celebration of this love they are special to plan.